Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Introduction

 TST and ADT are challenging due to the complexity of audio signals in music tracks, where multiple instruments (polyphony) often mask rhythmic sounds.
 In Western music, bass guitars may overlap with bass drums, while melodic instruments or vocals can obscure tabla strokes in Hindustani music.
-Transcription methods address these challenges at different levels of complexity: Tabla/Drum-only Transcription (DTD) focuses on isolated recordings, avoiding polyphony.
-Tabla/Drum Transcription with Percussion (DTP) includes additional percussive elements, adding complexity.
-The most challenging, Tabla/Drum Transcription with Melodic Instruments (DTM), handles full audio mixes with all instruments and vocals.
+Transcription methods address these challenges at different levels of complexity: Drum/Tabla -only Transcription (DTD) focuses on isolated recordings, avoiding polyphony.
+Drum/Tabla Transcription with Percussion (DTP) includes additional percussive elements, adding complexity.
+The most challenging, Drum/Tabla Transcription with Melodic Instruments (DTM), handles full audio mixes with all instruments and vocals.
 Since DTM represents most real-world musical tracks, it is the most critical and complex task in transcription.

-Most of the present works in ADT rely on deep learning (DL) models due to their ability to handle complex audio mixtures.
-Similarly, few studies have been conducted on TST, with recent efforts also focusing on DL models \cite{S9, S10}.
+Most existing ADT and recent TST methods rely on deep learning (DL) models due to their ability to handle complex audio mixtures \cite{S9, S10}.
 However, DL models require large, annotated datasets for supervised training, which are scarce.
-Creating these datasets is challenging because annotations must be precisely aligned with the audio, a labour-intensive process requiring skilled musicians.
-Additionally, many annotated tracks are copyrighted, limiting their public availability.
-To address this, synthetic data generated from MIDI tracks has been used to produce large-scale training datasets with accurate labels.
-Despite their large volume, synthetic datasets often perform less effectively than real-world annotated data, making dataset scarcity a significant challenge for DL-based ADT and TST.
-To overcome this limitation, this paper introduces a new stroke transcription method based on model-agnostic meta-learning (MAML) \cite{F1}, which operates effectively with minimal data.
+Creating these datasets is challenging because annotations must be precisely aligned with the audio, a labour-intensive process requiring skilled musicians, and many annotated tracks are copyrighted, limiting their public availability.
+Synthetic data generated from MIDI tracks has been used to produce large-scale training datasets with accurate labels, but such datasets often perform less effectively than real-world annotated data, making dataset scarcity a significant barrier for DL-based ADT and TST.

-TST provides tabla strokes, and $t\bar{a}la$ is typically identified by stroke sequence.
-While some studies have explored music sequence matching \cite{T1, S8}, these approaches are not directly applicable to $t\bar{a}la$ identification.
-In this study, we propose two new $t\bar{a}la$ identification methods.
+Beyond low-resource conditions, a second challenge is label heterogeneity: stroke labels in tabla and drum datasets differ due to performance styles, labelling schemes, and musical traditions.
+For example, tabla datasets may follow $ghar\bar{a}n\bar{a}$ conventions, while Western drum datasets use distinct ontologies.
+These divergences lead to task heterogeneity with mismatched label spaces, reducing the reliability of standard transfer learning approaches that assume shared label ontologies and often requiring time-consuming label harmonization.
+Model-Agnostic Meta-Learning (MAML) enables fast adaptation across tasks with distinct label spaces \cite{F1, R3, R4, R5}.
+This paper presents an MAML-based stroke transcription method addressing data scarcity and label inconsistency.